toransahu/notes/docs/Computer-Science/algo.md

 1. start [perform a tweaked version of DFS of the graph]
 1. mark all the vertices unvisited
 1. create two stacks (backtrack-stack & topo-stack) to hold |V| number of vertices in each
-   (one to help backtrack, another for topologican order)
+   (one to help backtrack, another for topological order)
 1. arbitrarily choose a vertex as root to start DFS
 1. push that vertex into the backtrack-stack
 1. mark that vertex as visited